What's the best hybrid workspace management software?

 The best hybrid office management software lets you shape things to fit your office and the way your team works.
 That means setting rules for how and when people can book, choosing who can see certain desks or rooms, and making sure everything works well for different teams or office layouts.

-The best hybrid workplace management software:
+The best hybrid workspace management software compared

-#1 Archie
+Archie

 Archie is an all-in-one hybrid workplace management solution.
 Whether you need to book desks, reserve meeting rooms, or manage visitors, Archie makes it easy.
 The pricing model is cost-effective, charging per resource (like desks or meeting rooms) instead of per user, which is great for companies with fluctuating office attendance.

-🔑 Key features
+Key features for hybrid offices

 - Room and desk booking: Reserve desks and meeting rooms or set up recurring bookings.
 You can also assign permanent desks to employees who need them.